nancyonyejiaka/image-processor/README.txt

 such calculations to be representable by matrix multiplication, but as such it reduces accuracy by 2 points on the pixel values.

-We decided to design our code for Assignment 2 such that instead of extending or implementing new Model implementations to add functionality, we instead added them to our IModel interface.
+We decided to design our code for earlier stage of this project such that instead of extending or implementing new Model implementations to add functionality, we instead added them to our IModel interface.
 Our justification for this is that while these methods were used to reduce code duplication in old code, they do not limit or detract from previous implementations' functionality.
 Because of this, we decided it was fair to add to our interface as any theoretical client would not be negatively impacted, they would simply have unknowing access to even more functionality.

 IMAGE FILE CITATIONS: